-Dissection laboratories
+Dissection laboratory

 Dissection of the human body is a significant means to learn the subject of Anatomy and the department provides dissection facilities to students under the supervision of demonstrators.
-There are two well-equipped gross anatomy dissection laboratories with an infrastructure which can accommodate 180 students at a time.
+The new Preclinical building has a well-equipped gross anatomy dissection laboratory with an infrastructure that can accommodate nearly 220 students at a time.